|

 That amount also allows us to be generous and share any extra we have with family, friends, and neighbors.
 The community of people who appreciate raw milk are our favorite people to get to know!

 The continuous breeding cycle of a milk cow also gives you a calf, which can be raised for meat or another milk cow.
-We already have one calf we raised and is now in the freezer and another scheduled to be processed this fall.
-The current calf we are expecting to arrive in the spring will be a pure Jersey that we are considering raising as second milk cow, or selling as a milk cow.
+We already have one calf we raised which is now in the freezer and another scheduled to be processed this fall.
+The current calf we are expecting to arrive in the spring will be a pure Jersey that we are considering raising as a second milk cow, or selling as a milk cow.

 wheel of homestead cheddar cheese